joudisinjab/mini-projects/E-Commerce Database Analysis/README.md

 ### Files

-- testdatabase-queries.sql: SQL script that contains the creation of the database, table, data insertion, and the queries used for analysis.
+- `testdatabase-queries.sql`: SQL script that contains the creation of the database, table, data insertion, and the queries used for analysis.

 ---